All Products

 Important

-• An A record and a CNAME record for the same host record are mutually exclusive.
-If an A record already exists for the domain you want to accelerate, you must pause or delete it before you can add the CNAME record.
+• A CNAME record and an A record cannot be configured for the same hostname.
+If an A record already exists for the accelerated domain name, you must pause or delete the A record before you add the CNAME record.

-If your DNS provider is Tencent Cloud, you can follow these steps to configure the CNAME record.
+If your DNS provider is Tencent Cloud, follow these steps:

 1. Log on to the DNSPod console.

-2. On the domain resolution page for the relevant domain, click Add Record to add a CNAME record:
+2. On the DNS management page for your domain name, click Add Record to create a CNAME record.

 Parameter